szabgab/rust.code-maven.com/books/json/src/read-arbitrary-json.md

----
-title: Read arbitrary JSON without much preparation
+# Read arbitrary JSON without much preparation

-timestamp: 2023-11-30T15:00:01
-author: szabgab
-published: true
-description: A simple way to get started using data that arrives in JSON format.
+A simple way to get started using data that arrives in JSON format.
-tags:

 - serde_json
 - from_reader
 - Value
 - JSON
 - as_str
 - unwrap
 - as_f64
 - as_u64
 - as_array
 - assert_eq!
-todo:
-    - Read JSON with struct
----

 In order to read a JSON file, probably the best approach is to define a struct that will hold the content of the JSON file.
 Unfortunately it can be time consuming, so  to get started you might want to read in the content of the JSON file and